 - numerous above-ground storage tanks and associated piping containing coal tar and other residues

 - other hazardous substances located throughout the site such as drums of naphthalene crystals and oil in old electrical transformers.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 EPA continues to oversee the site’s investigation.
-Over the winter, the companies determined to be responsible for the contamination collected ground water, sediment, and soil samples to get a more precise idea of the environmental problems at Solvay.
-When enough information about the site is gathered, they will use it to create a document called a remedial investigation report.
-When the report is deemed "final" in spring 2014, it will be available to the public.
+In 2012 and 2013, the companies determined to be responsible for the contamination collected groundwater, sediment, and soil samples to get a more precise idea of the environmental problems at Solvay.
+When enough information about the site is gathered, they will use it to complete a document called a remedial investigation report.
+When EPA deems the report "final" this fall, it will be available to the public.
 Next year, the companies will submit another document for EPA’s review and approval called a feasibility study.
 This study will compare different cleanup options for the site.

 - Health Concerns related to asbestos (PDF) (6pp., 257K) April 2008

 - Final Community Involvement Plan (PDF) (22pp, 777K) April 2008